lizardsystem/lizard-structure/doc/source/core.rst

     Lizard can connect to many kinds of data.
 A :ref:`data source` provides such a connection.

-Project
+Layer tree

     Within an :ref:`data source`, there will be one or more basic groups of data.
-Every group of data is what we call a :ref:`project`.
+Every group of data is what we call a :ref:`layer tree`.

 Layer

-    Every :ref:`project` has multiple layers in some sort of structure.
+    Every :ref:`layer tree` has multiple layers in some sort of structure.
 A :ref:`layer` is most often a map layer, but it doesn't have to be.